ncls-p/discord-bot-terracraft/README.md

 ## Installation

-To install and run the Terrcraft Discord Bot, follow these steps:
+To install and run the Terracraft Discord Bot, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/terrcraft-discord-bot`
+1. Clone the repository: `git clone git@github.com:ncls-p/discord-bot-terracraft.git`
-2. Navigate to the project directory: `cd terrcraft-discord-bot`
+2. Navigate to the project directory: `cd terracraft-discord-bot`
 3. Install dependencies: `yarn` or `npm install`
 4. Set up environment variables:
    - Create a `.env` file at the root of the project.